-Metal Gear Rising: Revengeance is an action game for the PlayStation 3 and Xbox 360 set after the events of Metal Gear Solid 4: Guns of the Patriots.
-The protagonist of this fast-paced action game is Raiden however, formerly the main protagonist of Metal Gear Solid 2: Sons of Liberty and a supporting character in Metal Gear Solid 4: Guns of the Patriots.
+Metal Gear Rising: Revengeance is an action game for the PlayStation 3, Xbox 360, and PC set after the events of Metal Gear Solid 4: Guns of the Patriots.
+The protagonist of Rising is Raiden, formerly the main protagonist of Metal Gear Solid 2: Sons of Liberty and a supporting character in Metal Gear Solid 4: Guns of the Patriots.

 Originally, Hideo Kojima was supposed to produce the game, but unlike most other titles in the mainline Metal Gear series he would not take on the role of director.
 Kojima had initially said that this game would be created by some of his younger Metal Gear team staff.
 During production of this game, Kojima was busy writing and directing the PSP side story, Metal Gear Solid: Peace Walker.
 It was announced on the Kojima Productions Report that the game will utilize a different engine than the one used in Guns of the Patriots.